qewer33/leaf-kde/README.md

 - [ ] Kate Color Scheme (kate)

+And has the following community themes for other applications:

+- Leaf Neovim colorschemes (leaf.nvim) by @daschw [https://github.com/daschw/leaf.nvim]

 And the global theme uses the following external components:

 - Papirus Icon Theme